cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting along the guidelines of {{sec-considerations-ids}}.
-In the symmetric setting transcripts ordered string concatenation must be used for generating protocol transcripts.
+In the symmetric setting, transcripts ordered string concatenation must be used for generating protocol transcripts.
-  In this document we will provide test vectors for both, initiator-responder and symmetric settings.
+  In this document we will provide test vectors for both the initiator-responder and the symmetric setting.

 # CPace cipher suites {#CipherSuites}